ksquareincmx/js-program-tutorials/tutorials/introduction/README.md

 ## Other configurations

-We can actually use other configuration: like a specific width, a different scale ratio or even a max/min scale ratio.
+We can actually use other configurations: like a specific width, a different scale ratio or even a max/min scale ratio.
 Even though this configurations are valid/permitted it is considered by many a bad practice.